 IRC Associate

-Lars is an accomplished professional with over a decade of experience in the WASH sector, specializing in water quality and rural WASH in East Africa.
+Lars is an accomplished professional with over 15 years of experience in the WASH sector, specializing in water quality, market-based interventions and rural WASH in East Africa.
 In 2019, he joined IRC WASH as an associate.
-He is coordinating IRC's activities under the USAID Transform WASH project, aimed at strengthening market-based sanitation in Ethiopia.
+Amongst others, he coordinated IRC's activities under USAID Transform WASH, aimed at strengthening market-based sanitation in Ethiopia.
 He has also conducted sustainability checks on rural WASH projects in Ethiopia which were implemented on behalf of UNICEF.

 He is a dedicated and passionate professional who strives to make a meaningful impact in the WASH sector through his work at IRC.
 His strong technical expertise, coupled with his cross-cultural skills, enables him to effectively collaborate with diverse stakeholders and to drive positive change.